AureliaIuliana/MosDetection/README.md

 20N0351,p714,M,COL4A1,13:110826811:CCTG/GCAC,OPTI143
 ```

-To streamline access and analysis, we have stored the BAM files for all the trios we've examined into a single directory.
+To streamline access and analysis, BAM files are stored into a single directory.

 ## Analysis